Nissan Note: 2012 update (EU models only)

 UK models went on sale in February 2012.
 Since beginning of 2012 and till the end of E11 production in 2013 at least in Russian marketed models/trims Nissan silently excluded seat belt pretensioners without any prior notes.
 Furthermore, seat belt pretensioners was listed in all the dealer offers and contracts while some people found no installed pretensioners on their places upon seat dismount.
 Later NM Russia acknowledged the lack of pretensioners in Nissan Note 2012–2013.

-Nissan Connect

-Nissan Connect is an auto entertainment system offered with many Nissan cars.
-There are a few different models of NC for different cars.
-It is an inexpensive CD/USB audio player with a built-in 4-channel amplifier, 5" LCD, resistive touchscreen and GPS receiver.
-The only navigation software is built into the firmware.
-No user apps could be installed on the device.
-Maps could only be updated using Nissan DRM protected SD cards ($150+).
-Cellular communications are not supported by hardware.
-Audio/amplifier quality can be assumed as acceptable.
-System was developed by Bosch Portugal as stated on stickers and is Linux based.
-Sources of firmware were not published which does definitely violate Linux open source license.

 Production

-As of 16 July 2012, Nissan has sold 940,000 units of Nissan Note.
+As of 16 July 2012, Nissan has sold 940,000 units of the Note.

-Note inspired by adidas (2005)
+Note inspired by Adidas (2005)

-It is a version of the Nissan Note inspired by multi-sports brand adidas, with user-changeable treatment on the front/rear bumpers; fabrics and rubber materials used on dashboard, door trim, etc.
+It is a version of the Nissan Note inspired by multi-sports brand Adidas, with user-changeable treatment on the front/rear bumpers; fabrics and rubber materials used on dashboard, door trim, etc.

 The vehicle was unveiled at the 2005 Tokyo Motor Show.

 Autech Note Rider (2006)

 The vehicle was unveiled at the 2006 Tokyo Auto Salon.